v1vxk/NAISC_Project/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## 🧠 AI Model Information

+This Avatar implementation is powered by **Claude Sonnet 4**, Anthropic's latest language model, providing:

+- Advanced reasoning capabilities

+- Natural conversation flow

+- Contextual understanding

-## More about the Avatar SDK
+## 🤖 More about the Avatar SDK

-Note: Only 1 concurrent Avatar is available for each Group/Api Key
+❗️Note: Only 1 concurrent Avatar is available for each Group/Api Key

 1. First things first, use this endpoint `{base_url}/api/conversation/available` to check if an Avatar is available (Example in `src/components/StartConversationButton/index.tsx`).